How to Install Anaconda on Ubuntu 18.04

 Same as with the previous command, when prompted, type

 You should regularly update your Anaconda installation.

-If want to uninstall Anaconda from your Ubuntu system, follow the steps below:
+If you want to uninstall Anaconda from your Ubuntu system, follow the steps below:

 Remove the Anaconda install directory.